-Refer to the section titled Important Phone Numbers and Websites if you have questions or require additional information.
-Human Resources or the CRI Benefits Website can also be an excellent resource for information.
+Refer to the section titled Important Contact Information if you have questions or require additional information, or contact Human Resources.

 Benefit Plan Eligibility

 You are eligible to participate in the employee benefit plans if you are classified as a regular full-time employee regularly scheduled to work 30 or more hours per week.